nirgoren/Eddienput/README.md

 6 3 2 1 4 6+H W63 beep
 ```

+To associate a symbol with some audio queue, in the config file add a mapping from
+the symbol to its respective `.wav` file (see `configs\gg.json` for an example).

+### General config file

+In addition to the recording specific config file, Eddienput also loads some settings from a general config file in its directory `config.json` when it starts up.
+The settings that can be configured are:

+* `default_recording`: A path to a recording file to load as the program starts.
+* `rec_start_end_sound`: Either set to `true` or `false`, sets whether to play a sound when a recording starts/ends playing.
+* `side`: Set to either `P1` or `P2`, sets which player side to use as the program starts up.

 ## Known Issues:
 #### KOF2002 UM:

 * Inputs are inconsistent when symbols are mapped to a virtual controller.
-They are more consistent when mapped to keys on the keyboard (use configs\kof_keyboard.json)
+They are more consistent when mapped to keys on the keyboard (use `configs\kof_keyboard.json`)

 #### Guilty Gear Accent Core +R:

-* P2 movement keys not recognized when mapped to keys on the keyboard (use gg.json).
+* P2 movement keys not recognized when mapped to keys on the keyboard (use `gg.json`).
 If you are a keyboard player, run two instances of the program at the same time (or connect some a real controller if you have one) so that the second virtual controller will be treated as P2's

 #### Melty Blood Actress Again Current Code Community Edition:

 * Does not work with cccaster.exe, run with MBAA.exe instead

 #### Touhou 7.5: Suimusou - Immaterial and Missing Power

 * Mapping to the keyboard arrow keys does not work.
 Assign the game's movement keys for P2 to some other keys (see configs\iamp_keyboard.json)

 #### Mapping play button to a controller button

 * Only supported on XInput controllers.
 If you use a PS4 pad, a possible workaround would be to use DS4Windows

 #### Inconsistent inputs:

-* It is recommended to disable Steam's Xbox controller support, as that intoduces input inconsistencies (This most likely applies to XInput controllers in general)
+* It is recommended to disable Steam's Xbox controller support, as that introduces input inconsistencies (This most likely applies to XInput controllers in general)